 So when you are feeling overly stressed, rather than consuming your favourite “comfort foods”, it's best to turn your attention to stress-reducing foods that are good for the body.
 Choosing the right foods can help increase the levels of serotonin, without spiking cortisol.
 You should also include foods that boost your immune system response, as increased stress for prolonged periods weakens immune responses, resulting in more frequent periods of illness.

 The Dos and Don’ts

-You should avoid simple carbohydrates, like sugar, because it is quickly digested by the body and only provides short-term calming effect.
-Stay away for sugary sodas, candy bars, and other foods that are packed full of sugar, corn syrup or other such sugar-based sweeteners.
+You should avoid simple carbohydrates, like sugar because it is quickly digested by the body and only provides a short-term calming effect.
+Stay away from sugary sodas, candy bars, and other foods that are packed full of sugar, corn syrup or other such sugar-based sweeteners.